SainsburyWellcomeCentre/lasagna/README.md

-On Linux you should be able to install everything but `tifffile` and `vtk` by running:
+On Linux you can install most of the above via your package manager (but maybe your version of PyQtGraph is old).
+If you wish, you can instead change to the Lasagna directory and run:

 ```
 pip3 install -r requirements.txt --user --upgrade